All nine people aboard an aging cargo plane making its final military flight Wednesday were killed when the aircraft nosedived onto a Georgia highway.

-"Nine crew members died in the accident, but until their families and relatives are notified, we cannot give their names," said Brig.
-Gen. Isabelo Rivera, commanding officer for the Puerto Rico National Guard.
+“Nine crew members died in the accident, but until their families and relatives are notified, we cannot give their names,” Brig.
+Gen. Isabelo Rivera said.
+“Our prayers, thoughts and condolences to the families and loved ones of our aviators.”

 Video from a business near the crash showed the final moments of the hulking plane, a version normally outfitted to do weather reconnaissance.